Friday, April 25, 2025

 Show your team spirit with our One Team One Dream short-sleeve shirts!
 Available in redgreengray, and pink, these shirts are a great way to represent LRSD.
 Click the highlighted links to order yours today!

-Stress-LESS this Month During National Stress Awareness Month
+Stress-LESS this Month During National

 The LRSD Professional Development Department invites YOU to join the April STRESS-LESS Challenge!
 This month, prioritize self-care and wellness with daily tips and activities designed to help you de-stress.
 The April Stress-Less Challenge Calendar is filled with daily ideas to keep you on track, PLUS Flex PD sessions focused on wellness!
 Let’s make April a month of mindfulness, movement, and motivation.
 Together, we can stress less!